gdgd009xcd/CustomActiveScanForZAP/README.md

 &lt;input type="hidden" name="token"
 ...
 </PRE>
-* Before calculating LCS, This addon splits the content into an array with blanks(white space) as words.
+* Before calculating LCS, This addon splits the response content into words by white space and stores it as words in an array.

 ## Building